An Instrumental Variables Framework to Unite Spatial Confounding Methods: An IV framework that unites spatial confounding methods

 Our framework distinguishes each method along two lines.
-First, each method implicitly makes a different assumption about the spatial scales of variation in the exposure that are correlated with the spatial error.
-The correlated component $\ervA_{\mathcal{C}}$ is typically defined by two choices: 1) the type of spatial basis used, and 2) the dimension of that basis.
-This distinction leads to different requirements for identification of the exposure coefficient $\beta$.
-Specifically, the exposure must exhibit variation that is not spanned by the spatial basis that defines $\ervA_{\mathcal{C}}$, i.e. the instrument $\ervA_{\mathcal{UC}}$ must have nonzero variance.
+First, each method specifies a different decomposition of exposure into components correlated and uncorrelated with the spatial error, determined by the choice of spatial basis.
+The correlated component $A_C$ is obtained by projecting the exposure onto this basis, and the uncorrelated component $A_{UC}$ is the corresponding residual; this construction directly enforces Assumptions \ref{b1} and \ref{c1}.
+Methods differ in the type of basis (e.g., Graph Laplacian eigenvectors or splines) and in its dimension.
+These choices, in turn, determine the requirements for identification of the exposure coefficient $\beta$: identification requires variation in exposure that is not spanned by the spatial basis defining $A_{C}$, so that the instrument $A_{UC}$ has nonzero variance.

-The second criterion we use to classify spatial confounding methods within our framework is the IV approach used to leverage the instrument $\ervA_{\mathcal{UC}}$.
-Each of the six methods employs one of the following approaches for the estimation of $\beta$: two-stage least squares (2SLS), where the outcome is regressed on $\ervA_{\mathcal{UC}}$; two-stage residual inclusion (2SRI), where the outcome is regressed on both $\ervA_{\mathcal{UC}}$ and $\ervA_{\mathcal{C}}$; or double prediction, where the spatial variation used to construct $\ervA_{\mathcal{C}}$ is first regressed away from the outcome, followed by regressing the resulting residuals on $\ervA_{\mathcal{UC}}$.
-In fact, we establish the following result: under Assumptions \ref{a1}--\ref{d1}, the coefficient estimates obtained by 2SLS, 2SRI, or double prediction are equivalent, and they converge in probability to $\text{Cov}(\ervY, \ervA_{\mathcal{UC}})/\text{Var}(\ervA_{\mathcal{UC}}) = \beta$.
+The second criterion we use to classify spatial confounding methods within our framework is the IV approach used to leverage the instrument $A_{UC}$.
+Each of the six methods employs one of the following approaches for the estimation of $\beta$: two-stage least squares (2SLS), where the outcome is regressed on the projection of exposure onto the instrument, which coincides with $A_{UC}$ itself; two-stage residual inclusion (2SRI), where the outcome is regressed on both $A_{UC}$ and $A_{C}$; or double prediction, where the spatial variation used to construct $A_{C}$ is first regressed away from the outcome, followed by regressing the resulting residuals on $A_{UC}$.
+In fact, we establish the following result: under Assumptions \ref{a1}--\ref{e1}, the coefficient estimates obtained by 2SLS, 2SRI, or double prediction are equivalent, and they converge in probability to $\text{cov}(Y, A_{UC})/\text{var}(A_{UC}) = \beta$.
 Consequently, if small-scale spatial variation in exposure is successfully extracted and uncorrelated with the spatial error, then 2SLS, 2SRI, and double prediction can each consistently recover the true parameter of interest, $\beta$.